 The responsibility of developing your independent study project is up to you!
-Start talking to a faculty member and planning your research at least a quarter before you plan on registering for the independent study credit.
-When searching for a faculty member to work with you on your research, talk with faculty who have an interest or expertise in the area that you want to learn more about.
+Start talking to a faculty member and planning your research at least a quarter before you plan to register for the independent study credit.
+When searching for a faculty member, talk with faculty who have an interest or expertise in the area that you want to learn more about.
 Present a potential sponsor with clear goals and structure for your independent study.
 The clearer you are in presenting your goals, the more likely you are to obtain their guidance.

 Click here for the Independent Study Contract form.